balena-io/docs/pages/installing/gettingStarted-Edison.md

 At this point you should have an Edison that you can remotely update..
 Woohoo!!

 If node.js isn't your thing, then don't worry, you can use any language you like.
-Have a look at how to use [dockerfiles][dockerfile] and play around with our python example over [here][python-example] to get your feet wet.
+Have a look at how to use [Dockerfiles][dockerfile] and play around with our python example over [here][python-example] to get your feet wet.

 ## Further Reading